Understanding Light Bulb Jargon: What Electricians Really Mean

 FAQ Section:

-Which is the best efficient bulb?
+What is the most energy efficient bulb?

-LED bulbs are the most energy efficient and longest-lasting kind of bulb.
+LED bulbs are the most energy efficient and longest-lasting type of bulb.